-A yacht is normally a lot larger than a boat, making it a bit more spacious.
-While sailing is an active endeavor that can involve its share of physical work, it can also be an incredibly relaxing pastime as well.
+While yacht sailing is an active endeavour that can involve its share of physical work, it can also be an incredibly relaxing pastime as well.
 Yachts can be a brilliant space for onboard entertaining, whether it’s enjoying a light lunch or simply passing the time with those on your course and your instructors.

 Always included in our holidays

 All necessary big boat sailing equipment

 Instruction or guiding

 UCPA will provide you with a wetsuit and lifejacket.
 Please bring your personal belongings in soft bags for easy storage on board, not a hard suitcase.
 Bring a light sleeping bag or bed sheet, a pillow, a pair of trainers, a torch/headtorch, gloves and warm clothing.
 Be prepared for protection from the sun, with a cap/hat, suncream and sunglasses.
 You may wish to take fins, mask and snorkel.

 Do I need to know how to tie any knots?

 Of course not, that is why you are on a sailing trip, to learn and improve on your sailing skills!